 How it works under the hood

-- Tool-using LLM agent.
-Your prompt routes to a frontier model (Claude or GPT) with structured tools for screening stocks, fetching fundamentals, and finalizing the spec.
+- In-house tool-using agent.
+Your prompt routes to our portfolio-construction agent, which uses structured tools to screen stocks, fetch fundamentals, and finalise the spec.
 Each call is logged so we can show you exactly why each stock was picked.

-- Real market data.Prices, fundamentals, and benchmarks come from Financial Modeling Prep + a multi-provider fallback chain (Yahoo, Tiingo).
+- Real market data.Prices, fundamentals, and benchmarks come from Financial Modeling Prep with a multi-provider fallback chain (Yahoo, Tiingo).
 No hand-curated “model portfolios.”

 - Open methodology.
 Every official Arithmos index ships with the prompt that built it, the rebalance cadence, and a public-readable holdings page.